Last reviewed: March 2026

 Chapters 4-6

-The hero faces their challenge directly.
-Early coping attempts may not work perfectly—this is intentional.
-Children need to see that struggle is normal, that setbacks are part of growth, and that persistence matters more than perfection.
+The hero faces their challenge head-on.
+Their first attempts don't always work—and that's on purpose.
+Kids need to see that struggling is normal, that setbacks are part of getting better, and that sticking with it matters more than getting it right the first time.

 Growth